US Capitol Attack CPI summons Donald Trump to testify | World

 On January 6, 2021, around noon, in an impassioned speech in the heart of the capital, Trump urged his supporters to “fight like hell” against alleged “massive election fraud”.
 He then returned to the White House as the crowd launched an attack on Congress.

-More than 850 people were arrested for the attack on Congress, whichleft 5 dead and 140 police officers injured.
+More than 850 people were arrested for the attack on Congress, whichleft 5 dead and 140 wounded police.

 Trump is not expected to cooperate with the committee’s demands.
 On his social network Truth Network, he stated that the committee is a laughing stock.